underscoreio/essential-slick/src/pages/selecting.md

 ## Column Expressions

 Methods like `filter` and `map` require us to build expressions based on columns in our tables.
 The `Column` type is used to represent expressions as well as individual columns.
 Slick provides a variety of extension methods on `Column` for building expressions.

-Here are the most important ones:
+We will cover the most common methods below.
+You can find a complete list in [ExtensionMethods.scala][link-source-extmeth] in the Slick codebase.

 ### Equality and Inequality Methods